SoarinFerret/dokuwiki-plugin-pagebuttons/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## Installation and Configuration

-Please refer to https://www.dokuwiki.org/plugin:deletepagebutton for information on how to install and configure this plugin in DokuWiki.

-If you install this plugin manually, make sure it is installed in `lib/plugins/deletepagebutton/` - if the folder is called differently, it will not work!
+If you install this plugin manually, make sure it is installed in `lib/plugins/pagebuttons/` - if the folder is called differently, it will not work!

 ## Compatibility